Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- II. A hybrid formation scenario for the nuclear star cluster and its connection to the nuclear stellar ring: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous Reviewer for their constructive input.
 PRC, LM, and FvD acknowledge support from the Swiss National Science Foundation under the Grant 200020\_207406.
-FvD would like to thank Katja Fahrion for initiating the idea that the clusters in the centre could be part of the NSC and useful discussion along the way.
+The simulations were performed on the Piz Daint supercomputer of the Swiss National Supercomputing Centre (CSCS) under the project id s1014.
+FvD would like to thank Katja Fahrion for initiating the idea that the clusters in the centre could be part of the NSC and useful discussions along the way.